WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 balancing, HA, failover, clustering, security, and scaling technologies, rather than using the capabilities of these platforms.

+Another problem has been call drops.
+SIP's original design where call state lived only in the endpoints and media was sent p2p - provided extremely high reliability.
+In practice, SIP networks are full of state that resides in server intermediaries (softswitches, SBCs, and so on), and has seen media transmitted through these intermediaries.
+Unfortunately, the SIP protocol did not provide built-in mechanisms which enable call preservation - the ability of a call to survive failure of any server component without call drops.
+As a result, many of these servers rely on layer 3 solutions (such as shared VIPs with proprietary state replication), which are expensive, hard to deploy, and of limited scale.
+In other cases, they are absent, in which case a server failure will cause all calls to be dropped, requiring the end user themselves to re-initiate the call.

-This has creating a barrier to entry, particularly for applications such as websites which are not expert in VoIP technologies.
+All of this has created a barrier to entry, particularly for applications such as websites which are not expert in VoIP technologies.
 Furthermore, it has meant that VoIP applications have been unable to take advantage of the many technology improvements that have come to networking and protocol design since the publication of